ECLAM Constitution & Bylaws

 If payment has still not been received by 31 May of the same year, a final reminder shall be sent by registered post to the Diplomate’s address (as recorded in the College records).
 Reference shall be made again to the ECLAM Bylaws and a 2nd revised invoice shall be attached including a further penalty charge of 20 EUR to cover administrative costs.

-If payment has not been received by 30 June of the same year in which it is due, the Diplomate in question shall be transferred to the list of non-practising Diplomates and may only use the title ‘Dipl.
-ECLAM (non-practising)’.
+If payment has not been received by 30 June of the same year in which it is due, the Diplomate in question shall be transferred to the list of non-certified Diplomates and may only use the title ‘Dipl.
+ECLAM (non-certified)’.
 Furthermore, he/she may no longer use the title ‘Specialist’.

 4.2 Fees shall be determined as follows:

-4.2.1 De facto Diplomates, Diplomates, non-practising Diplomates and Retired Diplomates: Annual membership fees (in euros) for the following year shall be recommended by the Council and approved by a majority of the membership present at a general meeting of the College, or by voting electronically, or by mail.
+4.2.1 De facto, Active, Non-certified and Retired Diplomates: Annual membership fees (in euros) for the following year shall be recommended by the Council and approved by a majority of the membership present at a general meeting of the College, or by voting electronically, or by mail.

 4.2.2 Honorary members and Associate Members will not be required to pay membership fees.

-4.2.3 Fees connected with examinations, certification, re-accreditation of non-practising and expelled Diplomates, and re-evaluation of Diplomates shall be determined by the Council and information shall be available from the Secretary upon request.
+4.2.3 Fees connected with examinations, certification, re-accreditation of non-certified and expelled Diplomates, and re-evaluation of Diplomates shall be determined by the Council and information shall be available from the Secretary upon request.

 ARTICLE V — COMPLAINTS AND THE APPEALS PROCEDURE